 Mobile is #1

-The big news from Google is that from 2018, your mobile site is going to be measured as your primary site.
+The big news from Google is that from 2020, your mobile site is going to be measured as your primary site and must adhere to Web 2.0 accessibility standards.
 What that means, is that if you don’t have a responsive mobile site, or still have a landing page and a website and a separate mobile site, your will only be ranked on the quality of your mobile site.
 So if you want decent SEO, you must have a fully complaint mobile responsive site, end of story.
-This can’t be underscored strongly enough, now is the time to get your website up to 2018 standards, which will happily also mean that you are providing your customers with the best experience of your brand, product and/or service.
+This can’t be underscored strongly enough, now is the time to get your website up to 2020 standards, which will happily also mean that you are providing your customers with the best experience of your brand, product and/or service.

 Video Slays SEO